negarhonarvar/Guidance-of-a-Quadcopter-for-Object-Detection/README.md

 To successfully run the codes in this repository, you need to install:

     Webots R2023b
+    keras
+    cv2
+    PIL

+And to load the environment, you need to open .wbt file in webots :

+    mavic_2_pro.wbt

 We aim to design a controller for a quadcopter in order to control its flight over a number of boxs in the following environment:

 <p align = "center">